What are Neutrons?

 Rutherford found that except the hydrogen atom, the atomic mass of other elements could not be explained on the basis of only electrons and protons.
 For instance, the atomic mass of a helium atom should be double that of a hydrogen atom.
 The e/m ratio (charge to mass ratio) was calculated for helium atom.
 It was discovered that the mass of helium ion was four times the mass of hydrogen atom.
 To explain this Rutherford predicted the presence of a particle other than electrons and protons in an atom.
 According to him such a particle should be electrically neutral and have the mass equal to that of a proton.
 Later, James Chadwick confirmed the presence of neutrons from his experiment based on the interaction of alpha particles with beryllium.

-Characteristics of Neutrons
+Properties of Neutrons

 - Mass of neutron – The mass of a neutron is equal to that of a proton.
 Electrons are considered to have negligible mass, the mass of an electron is 1/1840 times that of the proton.
 Thus,